jennymylee/tdd-student-store-starter/README.md

   - [ ] Create a single `GET` request handler at the `/` endpoint.
 It should respond to all `GET` requests with a JSON object and a `200` status code.
 The JSON response should contain a single key of `ping` that stores the string value: `pong`.
 For example: `{ "ping": "pong" }`.
   - [ ] Have a `server.js` file that starts the app by listening on port `3001`.

-### Reflection

-* Did the topics discussed in your labs prepare you to complete the assignment?
-Be specific, which features in your weekly assignment did you feel unprepared to complete?

-  The topics discussed in your labs prepare you to complete the assignment.
-At first, I felt unprepared to create a popup.
-But after some research, I realized that I already possessed the basic building blocks and JavaScript knowledge needed to complete this stretch feature.

-* If you had more time, what would you have done differently?
-Would you have added additional features?
-Changed the way your project responded to a particular event, etc.

-  If I had more time, I would add more styling to the ui and to the buttons on the website.

-* Reflect on your project demo, what went well?
-Were there things that maybe didn't go as planned?
-Did you notice something that your peer did that you would like to try next time?

-  Regarding my project demo, during the first few takes, most of my features worked as intended.
-While recording, I noticed that I did not set a default image for my backdrop image in the popups.
-I added this feature before recording my final take.
-I noticed that some of my peers added a nav bar to their websites; This is something I would like to implement in the future.

-### Open-source libraries used

-- no open-source libraries were used

-### Shout out

-- Shout out to Rebecca for helping me with my bugs!

 **Models** - The API should use a `Store` model that handles the following
   - [ ] List all products currently in the `db.json` file
   - [ ] Fetch a single product by its id